ahmediqbg/ahmediqbg.github.io/resume.markdown

 ### Illinois Institute of Technology

 -   Chicago, IL
--   Currently attending, Junior Semester.
--   Will graduate in 2020, majoring in Information Technology Management (ITM)
+-   Graduated in 2020, Bachelor's in Information Technology Management (ITM)
 -   Made the dean's list in Freshman and Senior semesters
 -   Current GPA is 3.4